 - 5 points

 Victim of Domestic Violence Preference.
-Any household where the head, spouse or sole member was a victim of domestic violence within the last 12 months.
+Any household where the head, spouse or sole member was a victim of domestic violence.

 - 5 points